sjentsch/lsjDocs/Ch07/Ch07_Probability_4.rst

 little hand I am holding 20 identical six-sided dice.
 On one face of each die there is a picture of a skull, the other five faces are all blank.
-If I proceed to roll all 20 dice, what is the probability that I will get exactly 4 skulls?
-Assuming that the dice are fair, we know that the chance of any one die coming up skulls is 1 in 6.
-To say this another way, the skull probability for a single die is approximately 0.167.
+If I proceed to roll all 20 dice, what is the probability that I will get exactly four skulls?
+Assuming that the dice are fair, we know that the chance of any one dice coming up skulls is 1 in 6.
+To say this another way, the skull probability for a single dice is approximately 0.167.
-Thit is enough information to answer our question, so let us have a look at how it is done.
+This is enough information to answer our question, so let us have a look at how it is done.

 .. table:: Formulas for the binomial and normal distributions.
 We do not really